sqlfluff/sqlfluff/docs/source/configuration.rst

   * Not necessarily the production database, perhaps a test database with the same schema (or a subset)

-* More complex to set up
+* More complex to set up; using it successfully may require deeper understanding, even some debugging, of your models and/or macros (including third-party code such as `dbt`, `dbt-utils`, or other dbt-related macro packages)
 * Runs slower

 Installation & Configuration